SolaceLabs/pubsubplus-cf-dev/README.md

 This project provides instructions and tools to support installing and using a Solace Pivotal Tile.
 These are the prerequisite deployments for installing the Solace Pivotal Tile, which this guide will provide steps to set up:

-* BOSH-lite deployment to host VMRs
+* [BOSH-lite](https://github.com/cloudfoundry/bosh-lite) deployment to host VMRs
-* CF Deployment to host the Solace Service Broker and p-mysql
+* [Cloud Foundry](https://github.com/cloudfoundry/cf-deployment) (CF) Deployment to host the Solace Service Broker and p-mysql

 If you are using Windows, there are a few limitations to the deployment.
-Windows is not yet supported by BUCC so you will have to deploy BOSH-Lite locally.
+Windows is not yet supported by [bosh create-env](https://github.com/cloudfoundry/bosh/issues/1821) so you will have to deploy BOSH-Lite locally.
 Additionally, cf logging does not work in BOSH-Lite if it is deployed in windows, so you will need to set up a separate PCFDev virtual machine to host the CF deployment and p-mysql.
 Therefore the steps for deploying on windows and linux differ, and both are outlined in this document.

 The submodule in this repository: [https://github.com/SolaceDev/cf-solace-messaging-deployment/](https://github.com/SolaceDev/cf-solace-messaging-deployment/) contains the tools (including operations files) used by this repository to deploy the Solace VMR.
+More information about manually deploying can be found in its README.

 ## Table of Contents: